jhumelsine/jhumelsine.github.io/_posts/2026-04-30-continued-learning.md

 # Introduction
 This blog entry contains a set of references for your continuing education.
 It's a follow up to the previous [Beyond Onboarding](https://jhumelsine.github.io/2026/04/23/career.html) blog entry.

-Fortunately the internet is filled with educational resources for Software Engineering.
-Most are free or a reasonable price.
+A career in Software Engineering requires continuous learning.

 I will update resources on this page as a learn of new resources.

-# Internet and Generative AI
+# The Modern Learning Landscape
+Academia mostly defines the courses for your major, defines the content and assigns the resources.
+After graduation, you're own your own.
+This is both liberating and a bit daunting.

+Where do engineers even begin learning something new?

 <img src="https://media4.giphy.com/media/v1.Y2lkPTc5MGI3NjExeTR4aTlhajhobjZmd2puYXM4dXIyZnQwcWdjb20ydXJiZmp0dWtybSZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/JnDGMrN8tMICc/giphy.gif" alt="Captain Obvious" title="Image Source: https://giphy.com/gifs/president-JnDGMrN8tMICc" width = "25%" align="right" style="padding-right: 20px;">

 At the risk of being Captain Obvious, the first stop in finding information about a new topic is the internet.

+Fortunately the internet is filled with educational resources.
+Most are free or a reasonable price.

 Your favorite search engine will return more references than you can possibly consume.
 Someone, somewhere will have almost certainly created a page, blog, article, course, presentation slides or video on the topic you wish to learn.

 [Generative AI](https://jhumelsine.github.io/2024/09/18/llm-genai.html) can create a learning plan for almost any topic tailored to your specific needs.

+# Reading and Reference Material
+I started my career with Bell Labs in 1985.
+They had an extensive technical library.
+Members of Technical Staff were also given what you could basically call a book allowance if we wanted to purchase a book.

+Builds could take a signficant amount of time to complete.
+We couldn't surf the internet, since it hadn't been invented yet.
+I often worked my way through technical books a few pages at a time while I waited for my code to build.

+Most technical books are online and readily available.

+## Books and Technical Libraries

-# O'Reilly
+### O'Reilly
 O'Reilly gained a reputation for publishing technical books.
 Their corporate branding usually included a [drawing of an animal](https://www.oreilly.com/content/a-short-history-of-the-oreilly-animals/) on the front cover of their books.